aappddeevv/scalajs-reaction/README.md

 fabric. `merge-styles` creates stylesheets from scala code.
 Here's an example showing the use of CSS variables. `merge-styles` is a little like glamor (which we recommend as well) but is also a bit different in that it is explicit about "selectors".
-Cssinjs (react-jss) is also available.
+Cssinjs (react-jss) is also available as a facade library (see scalajs-reaction github).

 The slightly older idiom is below.
 See the examples for the updated fabric styling idioms which are much more flexible.